GoogleChrome/developer.chrome.com/site/en/docs/webstore/apps_vs_extensions/index.md

 ## When You Need App Behavior: Deciding Between Packaged Apps and Hosted Apps

-If you want a full-page UI and an icon in the New Tab page, you should opt for an app; that is, your manifest will include a “launch” parameter.
+If you want a full-page UI and an icon in the New Tab page, you should opt for an app; that is, your manifest will include a "launch" parameter.
 It will be a packaged app if the parameter points to a local URI ("launch_path") and a hosted app if the URI is online ("web_url").
-Incidentally, “pure” extensions achieved a similar effect in the past by including a hyperlink to a packaged HTML page, which would then be shown as a full page.
+Incidentally, "pure" extensions achieved a similar effect in the past by including a hyperlink to a packaged HTML page, which would then be shown as a full page.
 We expect many developers will migrate this kind of extension to a packaged app in the future.